crashnote/crashnote-java/README.md

 obeys the according restrictions:

 - pure Java
-- works with JDK6+
+- runs asynchronously
 - single JAR, no dependencies
-- runs asynchronously
 - uses JSON format and GZIP compression
 - supports all major logging APIs: JUL, Log4j and Logback

-# License
+## License

 This software is licensed under the Apache 2 license, quoted below.